fahad-2003/laravel-crud-app/README.md

    - **CSS**: Custom CSS is used to style the application, enhancing the visual appeal and ensuring the UI is responsive.

 ### **Routes**
-   - Route resourcing is used for car-related actions, making the routes for creating, updating, and deleting cars more intuitive and RESTful.
+   - Route resourcing is used for car-related actions, making the routes for creating, updating, and deleting cars more intuitive and RESTful..